PeterShinners/comp/design/overview.md

 that build on these concept.

 The Ternary operator takes three statements.
-The first is a condition, then a condition to use when the condition is true, and a final condition to use when the condition is false.
+The first is a condition, expression to use when the condition is true, and a final expression to use when the condition is false.
 Only one of the conditions will be executed.
 The result of the ternary statement is the result of whatever statement is executed.
 These statements are separated by a `?` question mark